Skip to main contentSkip Navigation or Skip to Content

 ENGL 2211: English Literature of the Eighteenth and Nineteenth Centuries

 Continuing from ENGL 2111: English Literature from Chaucer to Milton, this course examines some of the key writings of major authors in English literature from the eighteenth and nineteenth centuries.
-The reading list is drawn from a list that includes Pope, Blake, Coleridge, Wordsworth, Keats, Emily Bronte, Arnold, Tennyson and Browning.
+The reading list is drawn from a list that includes Pope, Blake, Coleridge, Wordsworth, Keats, Austen, Arnold, Tennyson and Browning.
 Attention is also given to the political, philosophical, social, and religious atmospheres of what we now call the Neo-Classical, the Romantic, and the Victorian periods of English literature.

 Learning outcomes